wangyinfeng/first_app/README.md

 The first app just do as simple as you can, even not have to write a line of code.
 Let's see how fun it is, and how fast leanring you are.

+For foucus on the task itself, the first app just need be able to run on my phone, if need code writing, use Eclipse on windows.